Last week I did a "What's Bugging You" report on the vanishing practice of handwriting letters.

 I blamed our reluctance to put pen to paper on technology such as instant messages, email and online social networking like Myspace and Dogster.
 Even my dog, Willamena, insists on having a page because her boyfriend, Otis, has one.

 Don't get me wrong.
 I like the ease and immediacy of keeping in touch and getting to know new people.
 I just want both!
 But I can't remember the last time I received or mailed a letter.
 I started thinking about it while I was digging through an old popcorn tin of letters, all about 20-years-old.
 With it, I have a stamp collection, cool postmarks from all over the world, pictures and interesting letters from people, some I have to admit I don't even remember.
-However, young people who rely on the iPeternternet to communicate with pen pals and write love letters aren't going to have the memories.
+However, young people who rely on the internet to communicate with pen pals and write love letters aren't going to have the memories.
 I mean, really, when is the last time you printed an email that you ended up saving?
 Plus I only keep sent pictures as long as they stay in my inbox.

 I started thinking about the issue again yesterday after receiving an email from a Peter Kovar in Germany.
 Attached was this picture to the left, with a message reading: hi heather,